E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/miniPWPP/readme.rst

 This documentation can be found inside the ``docs`` subdirectory.
 Further diagonalization techniques such as Davidson and ParO will be added in the future.

-The miniPWPP module is developped with the contributions of S. de Gironcoli, A. Chandran and E. Kucukbenli
+The miniPWPP module is developed with the contributions of S. de Gironcoli, A. Chandran and E. Kucukbenli